-Tree selection - When possible, choose a tree variety that fits into the vertical and horizontal space, environmental conditions and exposures.
-Also, plan for adequate root zone space and conditions for long-term plant growth.
+Tree selection - When possible, choose a native tree species that fits into the vertical and horizontal space, environmental conditions and exposures.
+Also, plan for adequate root zone space and conditions for long-term plant growth, keeping in mind any future development plans.